[R.O. 1996 § 620.010; CC 1968 § 11 1/2-1; Ord. No. 2563 § 1(11 1/2-1), 4-3-1995; Ord. No. 3341 § 1, 10-2-2000]

 - A scientific health care, health maintenance, and rehabilitation technique carried out by a trained professional which involves the skillful massaging and kneading of human skin, muscles and tissues thereby causing relaxation, stimulation, easing of mental and physical tension, alleviation of aches and pains, the breaking up of fatty tissues and muscle spasms, the improvement of circulation through the body, the reduction of strain on the heart, or the reduction of body fluids in the legs and arms, to help cause the body to restore itself to a more comfortable feeling or to rehabilitate itself from any disease or malfunction.
 "Massage therapy" shall also mean and include any method of pressure or friction against or stroking, kneading, rubbing, tapping, pounding, massaging, vibrating or stimulating of the external soft parts of the body with the hands or with the aid of any mechanical or electrical apparatus or appliance with or without such supplementary aids as rubbing alcohol, liniments, antiseptics, oils, powder, creams, lotions, ointments or other similar preparations commonly used in this practice.

-- Any person who utilizes or receives the services of any establishment, including but not limited to massage therapy, subject to the provisions of this Chapter and under such circumstances that it is reasonably expected that he or she will pay money or give any other consideration therefor.
-(Patrons under the age of eighteen (18) shall have on file with the establishment or therapist, written permission from a parent or legal guardian in order to receive massage therapy and it shall be unlawful for massage therapy to be performed on a person under eighteen (18) without said written permission.)
+- Any person who utilizes or receives the services of any establishment, including but not limited to massage therapy, subject to the provisions of this Chapter and under such circumstances that it is reasonably expected that they will pay money or give any other consideration therefor.
+[Patrons under the age of eighteen (18) shall have on file with the establishment or therapist, written permission from a parent or legal guardian in order to receive massage therapy and it shall be unlawful for massage therapy to be performed on a person under eighteen (18) without said written permission.]

 - RECOGNIZED SCHOOL